 The lawsuits come on the heels of growing research indicating a troubling link between social networking and mental health challenges, ranging from distress to major depression.
 Research has also been zeroing in on the effects of teen social media consumption on the adolescent brain.
-Social media addiction appears to be a type of behavioral addiction, and adolescents are at the highest risk.

 “Adolescence is second only to infancy when it comes to growth.
-Therefore, the impact of social media on a developing teen’s mind and body can be huge,” says Kristin Wilson, MA, LPC, Newport’s Chief Experience Officer.
+Therefore, the impact of social media on a developing teen’s mind and body can be huge,” says Kristin Wilson, MA, LPC, Newport’s Chief Growth & Experience Officer.

 Questions?